Fahd bin Mahmoud al Said

+Sayyid Fahd bin Mahmoud al Said (فهد بن محمود السعيد; 5 October 1940 – 12 March 2026) was a member of the Omani royal family and a politician who served as the Deputy Prime Minister for the Council of Ministers from 1979 until his death in 2026.

+Life and career

-He has a degree in commerce from University of Cairo.
-He was appointed director of ministry of foreign affairs in 1971, appointed as minister of state in November 1971 and minister of information and culture in December 1972.
-He was also the spokesperson of the Royal Family Council at least on the extraordinary session upon the death of Sultan Qaboos bin Said.
+Al Said was born on 5 October 1940.
+He held a degree in commerce from University of Cairo.
+He was appointed director of ministry of foreign affairs in 1971, appointed Minister of State for Foreign Affairs in November 1971 and Minister of Information and Culture in December 1972.
+He was also the spokesperson of the Royal Family Council upon the death of Sultan Qaboos bin Said.

+Personal life

-Sayyid Fahd is married to a French woman.
-They have a son and a daughter, Kamel bin Fahd and Mona bint Fahd.
+He was married to a French woman.
+They had a son and three daughters, Kamel bin Fahd, Mona bint Fahd, Nadia bint Fahd and Lubna bint Fahd.
+Al Said died on 12 March 2026, at the age of 85.